Multiple-bounce Smith Microfacet BRDFs using the Invariance Principle: Results

 We have implemented our algorithm inside the Mitsuba renderer \shortcite{Mitsuba}.
-The implementations of Heitz et al.~\shortcite{heitz2016} and Wang et al.~\shortcite{wang2021positionfree} are from the author's website.
-We reimplemented Bitterli et al.~\shortcite{BitterliAndd'Eon:2022} (PT).
-We use the height-correlated version of Wang et al.~\shortcite{wang2021positionfree}.
-For the reference images, we refer to the converged results using Heitz et al.~\shortcite{heitz2016}.
+The implementations of Heitz et al.~\shortcite{heitz2016} and Wang et al.~\shortcite{wang2021positionfree} are from the \revises{authors' websites}. \revises{We use the height-correlated version of Wang et al.~\shortcite{wang2021positionfree}.} We also reimplemented Bitterli \revises{and d'Eon}~\shortcite{BitterliAndd'Eon:2022} (PT).
+We did not provide the results of Bitterli \revises{and d'Eon}~\shortcite{BitterliAndd'Eon:2022} (BDPT), since we \revises{were not able to} reimplement their model with their provided algorithm.
+A detailed discussion is shown in the supplementary.
+For the \revises{ground truth images in Figures~\ref{fig:teaser},~\ref{fig:sphere} and ~\ref{fig:vase}}, we refer to the converged results using Heitz et al.~\shortcite{heitz2016}.
 We use MSE to measure the difference between each method and the ground truth.
 All timings in this section are measured on a 2.20GHz Intel i7 (48 cores) with 32 GB of main memory.